william-stacken/ID2223-labs/lab2/README.md

 finished, it was determined that the model created at step 2500 was the best performing one, and this model would not have been evaluated without lowering the `eval_steps` parameter.

-A different model architecture could also be used, such as the
+As for using a data-centric-approach to achieving a better model performance, [this](https://github.com/jim-schwoebel/voice_datasets) list contains an extensive number of open source voice datasets.
+For example, [Librispeech](https://www.openslr.org/12) is a dataset that could compete with Mozilla's common voice dataset.
+It contains hundreds of hours (several tens of GB) of voice samples.

-As for using a data-centric-approach to achieving a better model performance,
+It is already 16 kHz, so it would not be necessary to downsample it for it to work with Whisper.